Contact Us

 1. Slow down your breathing

 During panic attacks people often think that they are not getting enough oxygen.
 So, they tend to breath as deeply and quickly as they can.
-Chances are, rather than not getting enough oxygen, you may be over breathing or hyperventilating.
+Chances are, rather than not getting enough oxygen, you may be over breathing, which can then lead to hyperventilation.
 When this happens, the oxygen levels in our blood actually rises, while carbon dioxide levels fall, and we then experience a range of hyperventilation symptoms that can make us panic even more.
-Hyperventilating can induce dizziness, numbness and tingling in your fingers, hands, and extremities, altered vision, light headedness, and chest tightness and pain.
-As you can imagine, this feeds into the panic cycle leaving the panicking person thinking that these symptoms are more proof that there is somethings terribly wrong.
+Hyperventilation can induce dizziness, numbness and tingling in your fingers, hands, and extremities, altered vision, light headedness, and chest tightness and pain.
+As you can imagine, this feeds into the panic cycle, leaving the panicking person more convinced that these symptoms are proof that there is somethings terribly wrong.

-To combat this, hold your breath for 5-10 seconds, then slowly and steadily exhale as slowly as you can for 3-10 seconds and the inhale as slowly and steadily as you can for a further 3-10 seconds.
+Start to notice your breathing when you are feeling relaxed, and when you are feeling more stressed and anxious.
+You can even count how many breaths you are taking pre minute, to give you a guide of your 'normal' breathing rate, and your 'anxious' breathing rate.
+To combat hyperventilation, if you can catch panic symptoms coming on, start by holding your breath for 5-10 seconds, then slowly and steadily exhale for 3-10 seconds, then inhale as slowly and steadily as you can for a further 3-10 seconds, trying your best to slow your breathing down as much as you can.
 Now keep this up for 2 minutes.
-The goal is to slow breathing down, which reduces the effects of hyperventilation, and reduces panic symptoms.
+The goal is to slow your breathing down, which reduces the effects of hyperventilation, which reduces physical symptoms, and reduces your panic symptoms.

 2. Watch your thoughts

 Our thoughts have an incredibly strong effect on the way we feel.
-So much so, that whenever we're feeling strong emotions, it close to guaranteed that there are strong thoughts happening in the background.
+This applies in general, and also in the midst of a panic attack.
+Whenever we're feeling strong emotions, it's just about guaranteed that there are also strong thoughts happening in the background.
 We can be more or less aware of these thoughts.
 Some people know quite well what's running through their mind from moment to moment, while others have less awareness of their thinking patterns.
 Below are some common thoughts that occur during a panic attack;

 "I'm having a heart attack"